Create an Unforgettable Unboxing Experience

 - Is the appearance of my box aligned with my offers (what customers are expecting from me)?

-- Does everything look professional, clean and contrived – products, materials, colors, textures, etc.?
+- Does everything look professional, clean and coherent – products, materials, colors, textures, etc.?

 - Am I giving a bit more than promised (do not go too far, of course, but adding something extra, no matter how small, significantly improves the overall experience)